David Wilhelm: Renewable Energy

-Non-profit involvement
+Non-Profit Work

-Wilhelm is Co-Chair of the Strategic Partners Group of the Voinovich School of Leadership and Public Affairs at Ohio University and a co-founder of its Center for Public and Social Innovation.
+Wilhelm served as co-chair of the Strategic Partners Group of the Voinovich School of Leadership and Public Affairs at Ohio University and a co-founder of its Center for Public and Social Innovation.
+He won the university's 2025 Konneker Medal for Commercialization and Entrepreneurship.
+Wilhelm is also a board member of the Environmental Law and Policy Center.